Welcome to Johannes Remy's homepage.

 To be sure, most Finnish MPs have no sympathies to the child abusers.
-The problem is that the harmful clauses were are smuggled into the laws in a few words within texts several hundred pages of length.
-The MPs could not be aware of all the aspects of their own decisions.
-Passing of these bills brings forth another serious problem of the government in Finland: civil servants who work in the administration usurp legislative and political power, but do not bear political responsibility.
+The problem is that the harmful clauses are often smuggled into the laws in a few words within texts several hundred pages of length.
+The MPs are not be aware of all the aspects of their own decisions.
+Passing of these bills brings forth another serious problem of the government in Finland: civil servants usurp legislative and political power, but do not bear political responsibility.
 Cases of child abuse are also often investigated in a rather passive and even slack way.
 That is why many Finnish child abusers go unpunished.
 The investigation of child sexual abuse is often slack especially if the victim is a small child, aged under five.
 Here is a link to my blog text on these matters in English: https://www.johannesremy.com/blogi/2019/05/10/30111.
 In another text in English, I discuss how the European Court of Human Rights sentenced Finland for locking up a pediatrist in a mental hospital on shaky grounds: https://www.johannesremy.com/blogi/2019/06/04/30421

 Child abuse is not the only field in which the state is lacking in transparency: rather, it is symptomatic of the incomplete rule of law in Finland in general.
 These problems are not often discussed in the mainstream press.
 Journalists receive their information from the authorities and do not easily accept any other viewpoints.
 Indeed, because of the prevalence of the national myths mentioned above, those citizens who encounter arbitrary action by the authorities have difficulties in getting themselves heard in public.
 This is not any intentional government policy, but a consequence of widely held national myths.

 I have written also against the emerging atmosphere of xenophobia and racism in Finland.
 These tendencies are represented especially by the True Finns party.
 Finnish immigration policies indeed need revising, but to increase transparency and accountability in the selection of immigrants rather than to reduce the immigration in general.